emilyquach/DSS-Proj1/README.md

 * Jobs interested in: Entry Level Consultant, Future500 Analyst Position, Non-profit Development.

 ###### [Pikachu]
-* Pikachu is an electric mouse Pokemon, looking for a new job.
-With his trainer, Ash Ketchum, and the rest of their team, Pikachu is trying to be the very best there ever was.
-To be quite honest, he's practically there already.
-You can tell because he was voiced by Ryan Reynalds.
-Pikachu loves ketchup and hanging out with his fellow pokemon.
-He also loves long walks on the beach and Pina Coladas.
+* I am an electric mouse type Pokemon looking for a new trainer to help me be the best there ever was.
+My previous trainer, Ash Ketchum was great, but I’m ready to expand my horizons.
+I’m looking for someone new to help me be the very best there ever was.
+(I’m getting close–you can tell because I was voiced by Ryan Reynolds.)
+I’ve been the very successful mascot of a popular franchise, Pokemon, since it’s inception.
+The Pokemon franchise has generated over 70 billion dollars in revenue.
+My favorite pastimes are: eating ketchup, training with my friends, and long walks on the beach.
 * Jobs interested in: Model, Voice Actor, Pop Star